okfn/handbook/text/courses/extracting-data-from-pdf.rst

 File type conversion
 ^^^^^^^^^^^^^^^^^^^^

 One thing to note is that many OCR engines only support a small number of input file types.
-Typically, you will need to convert your images to .ppm files.
+Typically, you will need to convert your images to portable pixmap format (.ppm) files.

 In this section, we'll highlight a few of the options for extracting data or text out of a PDF.
 We don't want to reinvent the wheel, with all of these options, you'll need to read the manuals for the individual piece of software - we aim here to merely serve as a guide to help you choose your weapon!